labarlab-emorep/classify_rest/README.md

 # classify_rest
 This package calculates the dot product of rsfMRI data and classifier feature weights, used for both the EmoRep and NKI Archival data.
-It is written for execution on the Duke Computer Cluster, and will find required data on both Keoki and the MySQL databse `db_emorep`.
+It is written for execution on the Duke Computer Cluster, and will find required data on both the lab data server and the MySQL databse `db_emorep`.

 ## Setup
 * Install into project environment on the Duke Compute Cluster (DCC; see [here](https://github.com/labarlab/conda_dcc)) via `$python setup.py install`.
-* Generate an RSA key on the DCC for labarserv2
+* Generate an RSA key on the DCC for the lab server
 * Set the following global variables:
-    * `RSA_LS2` to store the path to the RSA key for labarserv2
+    * `RSA_LS2` to store the path to the RSA key for the lab server
     * `SING_AFNI` to store the path to the AFNI singularity image
-    * `SQL_PASS` to store the user password to the MySQL databse `db_emorep` on labarserv2
+    * `SQL_PASS` to store the user password to the MySQL databse `db_emorep` on the lab server
 * Verify that the package `func_model` version >=4.3.1 is installed in the same environment